renshi-a/Loquax/README.md

 Or add the package via Xcode: File > Add Packages... and enter the repository URL: https://github.com/renshi-a/Loquax

 # Usage

+Add **Privacy - Microphone Usage Description** to your project's info.plist.

 Loquax features a minimal and intuitive interface.